egg-lou/FIRST-YEAR-PROGRAMMING-PROJECTS/FIRST-YEAR-PROGRAMMING-PROJECTS/WEB-SCRAPING-PROJECT/VICE_WEBSITE/README.md

 The vice website is an organizational website that contains different types of publications.
-To be able to scrape this website for its news articles, Scrapy and the Pandas Python library was used.

 Only contains one scrapy spider named vice_article_spider